otisvg/CV/README.md

 **Makers Academy (Software engineering bootcamp)** (Sep 2020 - Dec 2020)

 Makers taught me how to teach myself skills that are extremely valuable within the tech industry.
 This included learning the importance of having a growth mindset, and being confident in picking up new languages and frameworks quickly and efficiently.
 A typical day consisted of inidividual learning in the mornings, and pair-programming with a different partner each afternoon.
-Object-oriented programming and test-driven development were two fundamental concepts that I learnt.
+Object-oriented programming and test-driven development were at the core of all the work I did at Makers.
 Group projects were completed following Agile workflows with sprints, standups and retrospectives.

 **Aspirant Analytics (Software Engineer)** (Jan 2019 - Mar 2019)